hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 The documentation for Mori is pretty good.
-But it does neglect to mention some of the available structures and methods; and there is an innacuracy or two.
+But it does neglect to mention some of the available structures and methods; and there is an inaccuracy or two.
 Since most of the stuff provided by Mori comes from Clojure, if you cannot find information that you need in the Mori docs you can also look at the Clojure docs.
 I provided links to the Clojure documentation for each data structure where more detailed descriptions